 The Board values dialogue with its shareholders and investors through the maintenance of an open communication policy with investors and shareholders alike.
-In ensuring effective communication, the various means and forums such as press releases, public announcements released by the Group including the interim financial report on quarterly basis, annual report and financial statements, disclosures to the Bursa Securities and other Group activities are made.
+In ensuring effective communication, the various means such as public announcements released by the Company including the quarterly interim financial report, annual report and financial statements, disclosures to the Bursa Securities and other Group activities are made.